ricardocajo/strimzi-commands/README.md

 # Strimzi commands
-A collection of command lines for strimzi kafka, as well as some helpful files.
+A collection of command lines for Strimzi Kafka, as well as some helpful files.

 ## Resources